Juan321654/Learning_Unity_Basics/readMe.md

 ## User Interface

 - **Fruit Ninja (but with barrels)**: 3D barrels that are clickable and the scores goes up in a 2D view, while the user has the UI to update the score and be able to reset game etc.

+- **Challenge 5: Grid Food Clicker**: Similar to fruit ninja but clicking food on a grid instead of it jumping from the bottom of the screen